Duet3D/wiki-content/How_to_guides/SBC_Buster_to_Bookworm.md

 # Introduction

 Bookworm is the latest version of the Raspberry Pi Operating System, based on Debian.
-For an overview, see the [Raspberry Pi ne](https://www.raspberrypi.com/news/bookworm-the-new-version-of-raspberry-pi-os/)
+For an overview, see the [Raspberry Pi news article](https://www.raspberrypi.com/news/bookworm-the-new-version-of-raspberry-pi-os/) on it.

 # Updating to Bookworm